-- Plug the LUMA modem with a serial adapter cable into a serial port, or via a USB-to-serial converter.
-Connect a power supply to the cable (12 V 36 V) - In the top left corner, set the correct COM port and baud-rate.
+- Plug in the LUMA modem with a serial adapter cable into a serial port, or via a USB-toserial converter.
+The power/data cable-box supplied by Hydromea provides USB-toserial conversion.
+Connect a power supply to the cable (12 V - 36 V) - In the top left corner, set the correct COM port and baud-rate.
 The default setting is 115200 bps, but it may be different if the modems have been configured to another baud-rate. - Click on "Config mode", and the parameters should become active (instead of greyed out) if all settings and connections are correct. - The modem is now in configuration mode, which allows you to change the modem settings.
 Changed settings will be applied instantly but will revert to the previous settings after a power cycle.
 To save the new settings to the modem's internal flash memory, click "Save".
 To leave configuration mode and return to regular operation, click "Active mode".